fcoba/Galaxy_Image_Classification/README.md

 ## Inception Model

+A simple classifier was placed on top of the Inception_V3 model, trained on the imagenet dataset.

 ![Inception CM](figures/Inception_ConfusionMatrix.png 'Incpetion Confusion Matrix')

 ![Inception ROC](figures/Inception_ROC.png 'Inception ROC')

+This model performs significantly worse than expected, and worse than our custom CNN model.
+This is likely because the imagenet dataset consists of objects photographed on the Earth and they are higher resolution images.
+Our data tend to be fuzzy, and look nothing like Earthly objects.

 ## Combined Models ROC Curves:
 ![Combined ROC](figures/all_models_roc.png 'Combined ROC')

+As we can see, the CNN model performed the best and this is without any real tweaking.
+The model could perform even better if it is allowed to run longer with more data augmentation using the `fit_generator`.